gottagofaster236/SonicVisualSplit/README.md

 - Make sure your capture card outputs an acceptable picture.
    - If your capture card outputs an image that's too dark, you'll have to apply a color correction filter in your streaming software.
      Try increasing gamma/brightness.
-   - Check that the aspect ratio is correct.
+   - Check that the aspect ratio is correct (either 4:3 or 16:9).
 If it's stretched, fix it with your streaming software.
 - After you've setup the video capture correctly, it should appear in the preview.
 - Then you have to select the game, choose the video connector that you use to connect your console to the capture card,